Homepage look and feel

 Use Cases

-You can replace all the out-of-the-box home page article lists, or just one, or add additional widgets (though you may have to play with formatting for more than 3 to look good).
+You can replace all the out-of-the-box home page article lists, or just one, or add additional lists (though you may have to play with formatting for more than 3 to look good).

-Have you added a custom home page widget to your knowledge base?
+Have you added a custom article list to your homepage?
 Share your use case with us!

-Add a custom banner using built-in div styles
+Add a custom banner with built-in div styles

 The fastest way to create this banner and get it looking exactly how you want is to use our built-in div styles in the article editor, create the banner exactly how you'd like, and then copy that raw HTML and paste it straight into your theme.